Massacre of the Innocents

 The Massacre (or Slaughter) of the Innocents is a story recounted in the Nativity narrative of the Gospel of Matthew (2:16–18) in which Herod the Great, king of Judea, orders the execution of all male children who are two years old and under in the vicinity of Bethlehem.
-Most scholars reject the historicity of Matthew’s account of the Massacre of the Innocents, viewing it instead as a theologically motivated narrative modeled on the Exodus story that reflects Herod’s reputation rather than a documented historical event.
+It is modeled by the story of Pharaoh's attempt to kill the Israelite children in the Book of Exodus, as told in an expanded version that was current in the 1st century.
+Most scholars find no support for the historicity of Matthew’s account of the Massacre of the Innocents.

 The Feast of the Holy Innocents, also known as Childermas, is celebrated in the Western Christian Churches on 28 December, the fourth day of Christmastide.
 In Eastern Christianity, the feast is celebrated on various dates, depending on the denomination.

 Biblical narrative

 The Gospel of Matthew tells how the Magi visit Jerusalem to seek guidance as to where the king of the Jews has been born; King Herod directs them to Bethlehem and asks them to return to him and report, but they are warned in a dream that Herod wishes to find the child and kill him, and do not do so.
 Matthew continues:

 When Herod realized that he had been outwitted by the Magi, he was furious, and he gave orders to kill all the boys in Bethlehem and its vicinity who were two years old and under, in accordance with the time he had learned from the Magi.